- Majors & Minors

 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."

 Citation: Title IX of the Education Amendments of 1972, and its implementing regulation at 34 C.F.R.
 Part 106 (Title IX).

-She is responsible for the monitoring and oversight of the overall implementation of Title IX compliance at the university.
-This includes coordination of training, education, communications, and administration of grievance procedures for faculty, staff, students and other members of the university community.
+The Title IX Coordinator is responsible for the monitoring and oversight of the overall implementation of Title IX compliance at the university.
+This includes administration of the reporting process and coordination of training, education and communications for faculty, staff, students and other members of the university community.

 Pennsylvania Victim's Bill of Rights